 Scrapbook Art

-by Chris on July 22, 2008
+July 22, 2008 by Chris

 So, I was in the middle of doing this project, when the Nester posted a picture of what this lady had done.
 I liked her paper soooo much better that I ripped mine off and ran to the scrapbooking store.
 Imitation is the sincerest form of flattery.
 Let’s just remember that, ok?
 Here’s the finished product.